Sampling Methods: Techniques (AQA GCSE Psychology)

 Systematic

 Selecting every nth person from a list to make a sample.
-The researcher has to calculate how many people they need to know which nth they need e.g. every 10th, 100th or 1000th on a register/database/roll etc.
+The researcher has to calculate how many people they need in order to know which nth they need e.g. every 10th, 100th or 1000th on a register/database/roll etc.

 Unbiased selection, meaning it is more likely to be a representative sample.